194 restore 6 minutes

 Rivedoux Plage

-Rivedoux Plage, at the entrance to the Ile de Ré, is bordered by two beaches, one on the Côte Nord and the other on the Côte Sud.
-However, it’s the southern beach, stretching from the bridge to Pointe de Chauveau in the Pertuis d’Antioche, that’s the best for swimming.
+Rivedoux Plage, at the entrance to Île de Ré, is bordered by two beaches—one on the north coast and the other on the south coast.
+However, it is the southern beach—stretching from the bridge to the Pointe de Chauveau at the Pertuis d’Antioche—that is best suited for swimming.

-The beach at Sablanceaux will appeal to families with its protected beaches, picnic areas, children’s play areas, beach snack bar and panoramic restaurant.
-It is a popular spot for water sports such as sailing and jet-skiing.
-It is supervised in high season and equipped with a first-aid station, toilets and PMR buttons.
-The north beach is ideal for walking, fishing and lounging…
+Sablanceaux Beach will appeal to families with its sheltered beaches, picnic areas, playgrounds, beach snack bar, and restaurant with a panoramic view.
+It is popular for water sports such as sailing and jet skiing.
+It is lifeguarded during peak season and equipped with a first-aid station, restrooms, and accessible restrooms.
+The northern beach is better suited for walks, fishing, and relaxing…

 Beaches of Sainte Marie de Ré

-The village of Sainte boasts 4 beaches where holidaymakers can discover and rediscover the pleasures of the water.
-Generally speaking, the beaches of this village are sheltered by a wild environment.
+The village of Sainte has four beaches where vacationers can discover and rediscover the joys of water activities.
+In general, the beaches in this village are nestled in a wild, unspoiled setting.

-If you’re looking for quiet beaches to relax on after visiting Sainte Marie de Ré, La Salée beach and Basse Renaie beach are sure to please.
-The latter is located to the south of Sainte Marie and opens onto the north of the Ile d’Oléron.
+If you’re looking for quiet beaches to relax on after visiting Sainte Marie de Ré, you’re sure to love La Salée Beach and Basse Renaie Beach.
+The latter is located south of Sainte Marie and overlooks the northern part of Île d’Oléron.

-If wild beaches are more your thing, discover Montamer beach, authentic and wild behind Montamer Park.
-The untamed Grenettes beach is a paradise for board sports.
+If you’re more drawn to wild beaches, discover Montamer Beach—an authentic, untamed stretch of sand behind Montamer Park.
+The untamed Grenettes Beach is a paradise for board sports.

 Beaches of Le Bois Plage en Ré

-The village of Le Bois Plage en Ré boasts some of the most beautiful beaches on the Ile de Ré.
-Farniente, seaside activities and water sports are widely practiced here.
-The Gros Jonc beach to the south of the village is very popular because of its calm sea.
-It is bordered by an attractive dune belt.
+The village of Bois Plage en Ré boasts some of the most beautiful beaches on the Île de Ré.
+Relaxation, seaside activities, and water sports are very popular here.
+Gros Jonc Beach, located south of the village, is very popular because the sea there is calm.
+It is bordered by a lovely row of dunes.

-The Gollandières beach overlooks the Ile d’Oléron.
-It’s very large and appeals to couples and families looking for a quiet, secluded spot.
+Les Gollandières Beach offers a view of the Île d’Oléron.
+It is very spacious and appeals particularly to couples and families looking for a quiet, secluded spot.

 The third beach in this Rhaetan village is Plage du Petit Sergent, to the west of the village.
 It is surrounded by a very pleasant natural setting.